switchspan/optimis/README.md

 The current implementation is a web based Rails application using the [HolyGrailHarness](OpenTitle://github.com/metaskills/holy_grail_harness).
-The UI is javascript based with a RESTful services back end.
+The UI is javascript based (Ember.js) with a RESTful services back end.
-The project uses MongoDB as the DB for it's ActiveRecord models and Devise for authentication.
+The project uses Devise for authentication.

 (And yes, I do know that the transformer is spelled 'Optimus' -- this just goes better with the acronym)